Residents demand more oversight of Border Patrol agents and an end to what they say is a pattern of abuse.

 Dr. Nora Montalvo-Liendo, a nurse researcher with the Friendship of Women shelter in Brownsville, also sees the attacks as part of a larger problem in the Rio Grande Valley.
 “There is an epidemic of violence against women,” she says.
 “In our community, domestic abuse is still treated as a private matter to be dealt with at home.
 We need more resources and education to change this.
 We need a zero tolerance campaign for violence against women,” she says.
 Undocumented women are especially vulnerable, she says.
 “They are afraid to report the abuse because they don’t want to be deported or separated from their children.”

 Both Tamez and Montalvo-Liendo want to know whether there have been other instances of federal agents in the Rio Grande Valley sexually assaulting undocumented women.
 They are appealing to the National Association of Hispanic Nurses and the Hispanic Medical Association to help create an independent panel of researchers to interview women and children in immigrant detention about sexual abuse and harassment.
 “We are not going to let this go,” says Tamez.
-“We want real action.”If you like what you just read, click HERE to donate now.
+“We want real action.”To support journalism like this, donate to the Texas Observer.